The Problem

 So start ignoring the delay by focusing on

-(ignoring is done by focusing on something other than the thing I want to ignore) (I want to ignore the delay in getting over grief, so I focus on something – looking forward – other than solving/opposing the delay in getting over grief)
+(ignoring is done by focusing on something other than the thing I want to ignore)(I want to ignore the delay in getting over grief, so I focus on something – matching the action image of my decision with action – other than the delay in getting over grief)

-mechanically moving (my focus) on to looking forward and moving forward into the next moment, where I’ll not trust my memory all over again.
+looking forward and moving forward into the next moment.
+Ya, where I’ll not trust my memory all over again.
 (Just kidding, sort of).

 Step 3

-If my true response, I will naturally externalize it: walk away, far away, into the future.
+I walk away, far away, into the future.

 Example 2